sailscastshq/docs.sailscasts.com/docs/slipway/content.md

 application.
 A connected Git repository is recommended: it gives every change a durable commit and lets **Save & Deploy** deploy the exact revision that was just saved.

+The detected feature can provide a custom `contentDir`; otherwise Slipway uses `content`.
+Deploy after installing or reconfiguring the hook so Slipway can refresh the application's feature metadata and source tree.

 ## Open Content